 This initial capital project will increase creek flow capacity to protect people and property from creek and Bay flooding along a critical urban section of San Francisquito Creek, from San Francisco Bay to Highway 101.

 Caltrans Highway 101 project

 Caltrans is replacing the U.S. Highway 101 (and frontage roads) crossing over San Francisquito Creek to improve traffic flow, and they have agreed to improve Creek flow while they are at it.

 Upstream of U.S. Highway 101

-The SFCJPA is now leading an Environmental Impact Report (EIR) process to analyze the potential impacts and mitigation measures for project alternatives to provide 100-year flood protection and ecosystem and recreational enhancements upstream of Highway 101.
-Most of those project alternatives are currently in the design phase.
+The SFCJPA is now leading an Environmental Impact Report (EIR) process to analyze the potential impacts and mitigation measures for project alternatives to enhance flood protection and ecosystem habitat upstream of Highway 101.

 Corps of Engineers Feasibility Study